 We must always balance the environmental impact of packaging against the impact of the food waste that would occur if we didn’t use it.

 Although we can’t be rid of the stuff completely, we do work hard to use only what’s necessary to preserve the quality of the produce.

-We can’t reuse a box that isn’t returned to us, and a recyclable bag is no good to man nor beast if you send it to landfill.
-If you want to reduce the environmental impact of your box, the best thing you can do is follow the PDF guides below and make sure that as much of our packaging as possible doesn’t go to waste.
+We can’t reuse a box that isn’t returned to us, and a home compostable bag is no good to man nor beast if you send it to landfill.
+If you want to reduce the environmental impact of your box, the best thing you can do is follow the PDF guide below and make sure that as much of our packaging as possible doesn’t go to waste.